Nickel silver

 Nickel silver, maillechort, German silver, argentan, new silver, nickel brass, albata, or alpacca is a cupronickel (copper with nickel) alloy with the addition of zinc.
 The usual formulation is 60% copper, 20% nickel and 20% zinc.
 Nickel silver does not contain silver, but resembles it, which can make it attractive as a cheaper and more durable substitute.
-It is also well suited for plating with silver.
+It is also well suited for plating with silver because of its very similar colour, which makes any areas where the silver plating inevitably becomes worn through with use much less obvious.

 A naturally occurring ore composition in China was smelted into the alloy known as paktong or báitóng (白銅) ('white copper' or cupronickel).
 The name German Silver refers to the artificial recreation of the natural ore composition by German metallurgists.
 All modern, commercially important, nickel silvers (such as those standardized under ASTM B122) contain zinc and are sometimes considered a variety of brass.